hw-research-perspectives/minutes/21Jan.markdown

 * Set up and have meeting with Paul Thompson to define some user requirements and also touch on the data
 * Split work into a set of tasks and provisionally assign so we have some idea who is responsible for what

+### Additional Notes
+* Group project will be peer reviewed.
+* He would like to see physical evidence of work that has been done that week.
+* Stefano is setting up a directory and providing headers and footers to keep the design of the web pages the same.
+* Perhaps we should research alternatives to the Hexagonal GRID.